Ai Accountant

 Time Savings

-Many businesses report 30 to 40 percent time reduction on categorization, measure hours pre and post rules, quantify cost savings.
-More details in transaction categorisation automation.
+Many businesses report 30 to 40 percent time reduction on categorization.
+Measure hours pre and post rules.
+Quantify cost savings in terms of staff hours freed up for advisory and analysis work.

 Accuracy Improvements

-Track GST input credit match with GSTR 2B, monitor TDS compliance, audit adjustments, and vendor payment accuracy.
+Track GST input credit match with GSTR 2B.
+Monitor TDS compliance against Form 26AS.
+Measure audit adjustments and vendor payment accuracy.

 Process Efficiency

-Measure month close time, reconciliation completion days, exception queue clearance rates, discrepancy resolution speed.
+Measure month close time, reconciliation completion days, exception queue clearance rates, and discrepancy resolution speed.
+Aim for a 30% reduction in month end closing time within 90 days of implementation.

 Business Intelligence

-Evaluate expense visibility, cash flow forecast accuracy, vendor payment optimization, and working capital improvements, DSO and DPO.
-Reference, importance of transaction categorization.
+Evaluate expense visibility, cash flow forecast accuracy, vendor payment optimization, and working capital improvements including DSO and DPO trends.

 Implementation Checklist and Resources